 Read the full review: Dell XPS 15 2-in-1

-We’re going to be straight: we loved the original Surface Book already, so when we first heard that there’d be a 15-inch Surface Book 2, we got excited.
-In the end, the Microsoft Surface Pro 2 isn’t the best 2-in-1 laptop out there, but it’s still an impressive feat held back by a handful of necessary concessions.
-But, this 2-in-1 laptop features cutting-edge 8th-generation processors and Nvidia 10-series graphics for gamers and creatives alike.
-Pair that with its unique convertible solution, and the Surface Book 2 is a winner.
+We had nothing but love for the first Surface Book so when we heard that there was going to be a 15-inch Surface Book 2, we could barely contain our excitement.
+In the end though, the Microsoft Surface Pro 2 didn’t end up being the best 2-in-1 laptop out there.
+However, it’s still a notable machine, even if it’s held back by a few compromises that were necessary to begin with.
+This 2-in-1 laptop features cutting-edge 8th-generation processors as well as Nvidia 10-series graphics for gamers and creatives alike.
+Combine that with its unique convertible solution, and the Surface Book 2 is an ace in our book.

 Read the full review: Microsoft Surface Book 2 (13-inch)